Top 5 This Week

 What is the Icefields Parkway and what are its key stops?

-Highway 93 (the Icefields Parkway) runs 232 kilometers from Lake Louise north through Banff National Park to Jasper — routinely named one of the world’s greatest scenic drives.
-Built in the 1930s as a Depression-era public works project, it follows a valley system flanked by the main Rocky Mountain ranges on both sides.
-Key stops northbound from Lake Louise: Bow Lake (turquoise lake backed by the Bow Glacier, Num-Ti-Jah Lodge at the northern shore since 1937); Peyto Lake Viewpoint (the most photographed viewpoint on the Parkway — a wolf-shaped turquoise lake 500 metres below, arrive before 9am to avoid tour buses); the Columbia Icefield (the largest icefield in the Rocky Mountains, with the Glacier Adventure tour onto the Athabasca Glacier in Ice Explorer vehicles and the Skywalk glass-floored walkway 280m above the valley floor); Sunwapta Falls; and Athabasca Falls (the full Athabasca River dropping 23 metres through a narrow gorge).
+Highway 93 (the Icefields Parkway) covers 232 kilometres from Lake Louise north through Banff National Park to Jasper, and it lands on nearly every list of the world’s great scenic drives.
+It was hand-built in the 1930s as a Depression-era relief project, threading a valley walled by the main Rocky Mountain ranges.
+Heading north, the headline stops are Bow Lake (turquoise water beneath the Bow Glacier, with The Lodge at Bow Lake — formerly Num-Ti-Jah Lodge — on its northern shore since 1937); the Peyto Lake Viewpoint (a wolf-shaped lake roughly 100 metres below; arrive before 9am to beat the buses); the Columbia Icefield (largest in the Rockies, with the Glacier Adventure tour onto the Athabasca Glacier and the Skywalk, a glass-floored loop 280 m above the valley); Sunwapta Falls; and Athabasca Falls, where the river drops 23 metres through a tight gorge.

 What makes Lake Louise and Moraine Lake so spectacular?